Leadership Begins at Home

 This isn't a trend piece.
 It's ancient.
 It's kingdom.
 It's personal.

-I didn’t learn this in a seminar.
-I learned it in the fire—fighting as a father when systems stalled, standing when “quit” was the easier word.
+I didn't learn this in a seminar.
+I learned it in the fire-fighting as a father when systems stalled, standing when "quit" felt easier.
 I had to lead myself when no one else was coming.

 I've watched institutions fail.
 I've seen courts delay.
 I've seen leaders lie.

-The greatest collapse, though, is when a man abandons his own standards in silence and neglect.
+The worst collapse is when a man abandons his own standards in silence and neglect.

 Leadership begins at home.
 Before that, it begins in you.